Naveen-S/Fun_packages/README.md

             console.log(result);
         });

-        mysqljs package automatically convert the query into correct MYSQL query and then excuted in mysql server.
+        Mysql(mysqljs) package automatically convert the query into correct MYSQL query and then excuted in mysql server.

   SIDENOTE: Even below code is perfectly correct.

             var q = 'INSERT INTO users (email) VALUES ("rusty_the_dog@gmail.com")';